The Stunning Transformation Of Euphoria's Hunter Schafer

 If you or anyone you know needs help with addiction issues, help is available.
 Visit the Substance Abuse and Mental Health Services Administration website or contact SAMHSA's National Helpline at 1-800-662-HELP (4357).

-The actor's part in the new Hunger Games movie was a big challenge for her
+Hunter Schafer's part in the new Hunger Games movie was a big challenge for her

 It might not look like it when she's nailing the part of Jules Vaughn in "Euphoria," but Schafer is still very new to acting.
-But the fact that she managed to land a part in one of the most anticipated films of 2023 is a testament to her abilities.
-Schafer snagged the role of Tigris in the "Hunger Games" prequel titled, "The Ballad of Songbirds and Snakes," and Francis Lawrence, who directed three of the four "Hunger Games" films, immediately fell in love with Schafer's performance during her audition.
+Still, the fact that she managed to land a part in one of the most anticipated films of 2023 is a testament to her abilities.
+Schafer snagged the role of Tigris in the "Hunger Games" prequel "The Ballad of Songbirds and Snakes," and Francis Lawrence, who directed three of the four "Hunger Games" films, immediately fell in love with Schafer's performance during her audition.
 He told Entertainment Weekly that Schafer brought a certain authenticity to the part that made him want to cast her right on the spot.
 "She's one of the more authentic people I've ever personally met," he said.

 While Lawrence was impressed with her, Schafer was still nervous about taking on the part because it was so far removed from the character she plays on "Euphoria."
 "Tigris kind of feels like the first character piece I've really done that's not like a teenage girl who is kind of like one step away from who I am.
 It was like a challenge for me," she told Entertainment Tonight.

-Hunter is interested in pursuing designing and painting in the future
+She is interested in pursuing designing and painting in the future

 During an interview with Elle, Schafer revealed that she'd love to design her own line one day, maybe in the not-too-distant future (yes, please!).
-During a talk at California State University, Schafer revealed that she always thought she'd end up working in the fashion industry.
-"It's something I paid a lot of attention to in my free time," she said, referring to her high school days.
+During a talk at California State University, Schafer revealed that she always thought she'd end up working in the fashion industry. "[I]t's something I paid a lot of attention to in my free time," she said, referring to her high school days.
 "I'm still a bit of a nerd in the fashion room," she later added, explaining that she puts a lot of thought into her own fashion choices.
 During her chat with Elle, Schafer said that she's always on the lookout for possible opportunities to make this dream come true.
 "I am not sure I even have the time for a line right now, but perhaps a collaboration with someone," she said.

 Aside from dreaming about a future fashion line, Schafer also loves to paint, and she's planning on showing the world her art at some point.
 "I am going to get a studio and maybe do an art show," she said, adding that she's already got plenty of doodles in the sketchbook she carries around with her everywhere she goes.